TrueSelph/pulse_action/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/TrueSelph/pulse_action)
 ![GitHub](https://img.shields.io/github/license/TrueSelph/pulse_action)

-Core pulse action for triggering scheduled pulse abilities on subscribing actions.
+This action provides a core mechanism for triggering scheduled pulse activities in subscribing actions.
+As a pulse action, it ensures periodic and timely execution of tasks within the subscribing actions framework.
+The package is a singleton and requires the Jivas library version 2.0.0.

 ## Package Information